Eight Limbs of Yoga Find A Yoga Practice Right For You

 Bikram Choudhury branded this system with his own name.
 It is a system of 26 classic postures which are used in a challenging progression.
 He learned this progression from Bishu Ghosh, the younger brother of Paramahansa Yogananda.

-He is also known for his abrasive teaching style, and he is one of the first teachers to use a heated room with low humidity to increase sweating.
-The idea is sweating expedites the release of toxins.
+He is also known for his abrasive teaching style and was one of the first teachers to use a heated room with low humidity to increase sweating.
+Sweating expedites the release of toxins.
 It’s a physically demanding practice, definitely not for those with a heart condition or those who like cold weather.

 Netflix did a documentary on this teacher called Bikram: Yogi, Guru, Predator.
 This film chronicles the life of Bikram, showing interviews with former students who say he uses his position of authority to abuse them.
 Many former students have filed complaints ranging from sexual assault to false imprisonment.